jonnew/Oat/README.md

           of a dropped frame, the server __must__ increment the sample number, even if it does not serve the frame, to prevent offsets from occurring.
+        - EDIT: `libshmemdf` and `oat::Frame` allow the sample number to be incremented and travel with the frame, even if the frame is dropped.
+          This means that samples should be able to maintain accuracy even when frames are discarded due to buffer overflow
     - [ ] Pull-based synchronization with remote client.
         - By virtue of the sychronization architecture I'm using to coordinate samples between SOURCE and SINK components, I get both push and pull